Skip to main content

 The early data on red light therapy for Hashimoto's thyroiditis is promising but limited.
 One Brazilian trial showed reduced thyroid antibody levels and reduced need for thyroid medication after a course of low-level laser therapy.
 We do not view this as a stand-alone treatment.
 It is one tool inside a careful plan that still includes labs, imaging, and your endocrinologist.

 Red light therapy does not interfere with electronic implants because it does not produce magnetic fields or significant heat at depth.
 The light does not reach a chest pacemaker through skin and bone in any meaningful dose.
-Still, ask your cardiologist before starting, especially if your panel sits over the chest.
+Still, ask your cardiologist before starting, particularly if your panel sits over the chest.

 Red light therapy and infrared saunas both use light in the infrared range, but they work very differently.
 An infrared sauna heats your body, which raises your core temperature and produces sweat, similar to a regular sauna.
 A red light therapy panel delivers specific wavelengths at higher intensity to drive a direct effect inside the mitochondria, with little heating.
 Use saunas for cardiovascular and detox-style benefits.
 Use red light for cellular energy and tissue repair.